 A worker who is laid off and subsequently appointed as a result of certification from a general employment eligible list to a position in a different classification than that from which laid off shall undergo the probationary period prescribed for the class to which appointed.
 Former probationary workers whose names were placed on a reemployment eligible list before they achieved permanent status shall start a new probationary period when appointed from a reemployment eligible list.

 The appointing authority may terminate a probationary worker at any time during the probationary period without right of appeal in any manner and without recourse to the procedures provided in Section 38 hereof, except when the worker alleges, and substantiates in writing that the termination was due to discrimination prohibited by county, state or federal statutes or regulations.
 If discrimination is alleged, the appeal or grievance shall be decided solely on the basis of whether or not the termination was due to discrimination; and unless it is determined that there was discrimination, the person or persons hearing the appeal or grievance shall not substitute their judgment for that of the appointing authority.
 In case of rejections during probationary periods, workers shall be given written notice, with reasons therefor, at once.
-The Human Resources Director may, upon request by a worker rejected during his/her probationary period, restore that worker’s name to the eligible list for that classification.
+The Human Resources Director may, upon request by a worker rejected during their probationary period, restore that worker’s name to the eligible list for that classification.
 However, the worker’s name shall not be certified to the department from which rejected without approval of the department head.

 Permanent workers who transfer to another position in the same classification within the same department shall not be required to undergo a new probationary period in the position into which transferred.